YerevaNN/mimic3-benchmarks/README.md

        python scripts/extract_episodes_from_subjects.py data/root/

 6. The next command splits the whole dataset into training and testing sets.
-Note that all benchmarks use the same split:
+Note that the train/test split is the same of all tasks.

        python scripts/split_train_and_test.py data/root/